willstepp/writings/kthadras/kthadras.md

 In the pit of his stomach he felt a sickening lurch.
 He reached into the storage area of the center console and pulled out a bottle of Pepto Bismol and drank the whole thing.
 He had stopped at a gas station along the way for just this reason and was glad he had remembered to do so.
 By the time...

 "Oh.
-I thought they would have said something during the interview.
+I thought they would have said something about it during the interview.
 Maybe it's not my place to say."

 SUICIDE NOTE